UniMath/agda-unimath/src/modal-logic/modal-logic-decision.lagda.md

   subformulas-list-has-subbox (□ a) {x} (is-in-tail .(□ x) .(□ a) _ x-in-list) =
     is-in-tail x (□ a) _ (subformulas-list-has-subbox a x-in-list)

-  is-modal-theory-closed-under-subformulas-subformulas-list :
+  is-modal-theory-closed-under-subformulas-subformulas :
     (a : formula i) →
-    is-modal-theory-closed-under-subformulas i (in-list (subformulas-list a)) is-modal-theory-closed-under-subformulas-subformulas-list a =
+    is-modal-theory-closed-under-subformulas i (subformulas a) is-modal-theory-closed-under-subformulas-subformulas a =
     is-modal-theory-closed-under-subformulas-condition
       ( i)
       ( in-list (subformulas-list a))